 We finished with some time in the Kids Room.
 Dedicated for children aged 0-8, this area has so much to explore.
 The kids were able to work with pipes, go fishing, play with trains, build legos, read books, and find even more activities in the Learning Lab.
 There is also a separate area for children under the age of two to play without the risk of being run over by the bigger, excited kids.

 Evan also got to experience his first IMAX movie: Journey to Space.
 The theater, with its five-story screen and 38 speaker surround sound, has daily showings of travelogues, Hollywood features, and innovative films.
-Check the schedule to see what is featured during your visit.

 The center has the Elements Café onsite if you need to stop for a bite to eat and a Science Store on the first level with unique books, science kits, DVDs, games, and instruments.